General Guidance

 Money

-All Square endpoints expect dates and timestamps as strings in UTC (such as, "2013-01-15T00:00:00Z") or offset from UTC to indicate time zone (such as, "2013-01-15T00:00:00-08:00" for 8 hours behind UTC).
+Square endpoints generally expect dates and timestamps as strings in UTC (such as "2013-01-15T00:00:00Z") or offset from UTC to indicate time zone (such as "2013-01-15T00:00:00-08:00" for 8 hours behind UTC).
 Clients must account for daylight saving time when providing offset dates.
+For more information, see Working with Dates.

 In Connect v1, date and timestamp strings always use ISO 8601 format: